Philip of Swabia: Consolidation of rule

 In the next few years of the controversy for the throne, the acts of representation of power were of immense importance, because in them not only the kingship was on display, but the role of the great in the respective system of rule was revealed.
 Philip did little to symbolically represent his kingship.
-In 1199, Philipp and Irene-Maria celebrated Christmas with tremendous splendor (cum ingenti magnificentia) in Magdeburg —close to Otto's residence in Brunswick— in the presence of the Ascanian Duke Bernard of Saxony and numerous Saxon and Thuringian nobles.
+In 1199, Philip and Irene-Maria celebrated Christmas with tremendous splendor (cum ingenti magnificentia) in Magdeburg —close to Otto's residence in Brunswick—in the presence of the Ascanian Duke Bernard of Saxony and numerous Saxon and Thuringian nobles.
 Contemporary sources had criticized the large expenditures on farm days as a waste, assuming a consistent modernization and more effective rulership; more recent studies, however, see the expenses of the court festival less as useless expenditure, but as a result of the goal of acquiring fame and honor.
 The Magdeburg Court Day at Christmas is considered to be the first high point in the fight for royal dignity.
 Some of the princes present expressed their first public support for the Hohenstaufen by participating.
 The chronicler of the Gesta of the Bishops of Halberstadt and the poet (Minnesänger) Walther von der Vogelweide were present.
 Walther's description of the great splendor of Magdeburg Court festivities in a series of poems and songs called "The Saying for Christmas in Magdeburg" (Spruch zur Magdeburger Weihnacht) in order to spread the reputation of Philip as a capable ruler.
 Philip's ability to rule as a king should be demonstrated by the rich clothing and the stately appearance of the participants in the festival.
 On Christmas Day the king went in a solemn procession with his splendidly dressed wife to the service under the crown.
 The Saxon Duke Bernard carried the king's sword in front of him and showed his support for the Hohenstaufen.
 The sword bearer service was not only an honorable distinction, as research has long assumed, but according to historian Gerd Althoff was also a sign of demonstrative subordination.
 In such event, personal ties were emphasized, because Bernard himself had intended in 1197 to fight for royal dignity.
 In addition, Bernard saw himself best protected against the possible expropriation of his Duchy of Saxony by the Welf through his support of the Hohenstaufen.
 The elevation of the bones of the Empress Cunigunde of Luxembourg, who was canonized by the Pope in 1200, was solemnly celebrated in Magdeburg Cathedral on 9 September 1201 in Philip's presence.